 cabana between pools and the beach at The Laguna

-I wanted to use Starwood cash and points, but when I originally booked, this was not available, so I booked it with points, so it was 10,000 points per night.
-I kept checking, and eventually cash and points opened up, so I changed the booking to that, which cost 4000 points per night plus US $60.
-I was fortunate to make this adjustment before the 2012 category changes, since The Laguna went from Category 4 to category 5.
+I wanted to use Starwood cash and points, but this was not available, so I booked it with points, so it was 10,000 points per night.
+With some persistent checking, eventually cash and points opened up.
+So I changed the booking, which cost 4000 points per night plus US $60.
+We were fortunate to make this adjustment before some category changes, since The Laguna went from Category 4 to 5.

 There is a security screen for vehicles entering the Nusa Dua resort complex, but no additional screening at hotels.
-Once we arrived, we were welcomed and checked in.
+Once we arrived, we got a warm welcome and checked in.
 I wasn’t sure if breakfast would be included, but once they confirmed it would be, we chose the Platinum points amenity, and also received certificates for free continental breakfast.
 Their definition of continental was quite generous as I will show later.

 pool access suite on the ground floor, direct access into the lagoon pools

-In retrospect, I was very happy with the Executive Suite that we were assigned, and if given a choice, I think it would be my preference since our room was larger, and the layout seemed nicer and somewhat more private since it was on the second floor.
+In retrospect, I was very happy with the Executive Suite that we had, and if given a choice, I think it would be my preference since our room was larger, and the layout seemed nicer and somewhat more private since it was on the second floor.